“God replied to Moses: I am who I am. Then he added: This is what you are to tell the Israelites: I AM has sent me to you”—Exodus 3:14 NAB

 Luke 1:31 – “Name him Jesus,” (not God, or Yahweh)

 Luke 1:35 –“The holy Spirit will come upon you, and the power of the Most High will overshadow you.
 Therefore the child to be born will be called holy, the Son of God” (NAB) (not God).
-The holy Spirit is shown in this verse to be”the power” of God.
-It is not portrayed as a person.
+The holy Spirit is shown in this verse to be”the power” of God, which means it is not portrayed as a person.
 The angel once again emphasizes the fact that the child will be called “the Son of God,” not God.
 If the holy Spirit was a person, Jesus would have been ‘the Son of the holy Spirit.’
-Without the holy Spirit being a person, it can’t be God, and so the Trinity doctrine is falsified, which means there is no Trinity in Luke.
+Without the holy Spirit being a person, the holy Spirit can’t be God, and so the Trinity doctrine is falsified, which means there is no Trinity in Luke.

 Luke 2:11 – “the Savior, the Messiah, the Lord has been born,” (not God).
 God is not the Messiah.

 Luke 2:25,30 – “=&0=&God uses the holy Spirit to accomplish his work, but it is not a person.
+Without the holy Spirit being a person, there is no Trinity.
 Jesus is said to be “the Messiah” and God’s “salvation”, not Jesus’ salvation.
 God is not “the Messiah”.
 Therefore, Jesus cannot be God.

 Luke 2:32– “A light for revelation to the Gentiles” (NIV; NAB).
 Jesus is “a light” to reveal God to the nations, (not himself)